apache/hertzbeat/home/docs/start/tdengine-init.md

 > As shown in the pop-up window, the premise of displaying the history chart is to install and configure the dependent services of hertzbeat - IotDB database or TDengine database

 3. The historical picture of monitoring details is not displayed or has no data, and TDengine has been deployed
-> Please confirm whether the installed TDengine version is near 2.4.0.12, version 3.0 and 2.2 are not compatible.
+> Please confirm whether the installed TDengine version is 3.x, version 2.x are not compatible.

 4. The TDengine database is installed and configured, but the page still displays a pop-up [Unable to provide historical chart data, please configure the dependent time series database]
 > Please check if the configuration parameters are correct